copier-org/copier/docs/updating.md

     skip modifications, but in the end, it is possible that nothing has changed (except for the version in `.copier-answers.yml` of course).
 This is not a bug: although it can be quite surprising, this behavior is correct.

+## Migration across Copier major versions

+When there's a new major release of Copier (for example from Copier 5.x to 6.x), there are chances that there's something that changed.
+Maybe your template will not work as it did before.

+[As explained above][how-the-update-works], Copier needs to make a copy of the template in its old state with its old answers so it can actually produce a diff with the new state and answers and apply the smart update to the project.
+However, **how can I be sure that Copier will produce the same "old state" if I copied the template with an older Copier major release?**.
+Good question.

+We will do our best to respect older behaviors for at least one extra major release cycle, but the simpler answer is that you can't be sure of that.

+How to overcome that situation?

+1. You can write good [migrations][].
+1. Then you can test them on your template's CI on a matrix against several Copier versions.
+1. Or you can just [recopy the project][regenerating-a-project] when you update to a newer Copier major release.